Antique Bakery: Live-action television drama

 In 2001, the manga was adapted into the live-action television drama Antique: The Western Cake Shop (アンティーク ～西洋骨董洋菓子店～, Antîku: Seiyô Kottô Yôgashiten), which aired on Fuji TV from October 8 to December 17, 2001.
 The series was directed by Katsuyuki Motohiro and Eiichirō Hasumi, and written by Yoshikazu Okada (writer)|Yoshikazu Okada.
 Its theme song, "Youthful Days", is written and performed by Mr. Children.
 The series removes all depictions of same-sex romance and LGBT identity present in the original manga; for example, Ono is not gay, but has a fear of women and is romantically pursued by an original female character not present in the manga.

 List of episodes

 Audio drama

 From 2003 to 2004, Shinshokan produced an audio drama adaptation of Antique Bakery.
-The adaptation was release as four compact disc volumes:
+The adaptation was released as four compact disc volumes:

 Anime

 In March 2008, Nippon Animation and Shirogumi announced that they would produce an anime adaptation of Antique Bakery, which aired on Fuji TV's Noitamina programming block from July to September of that year.
 The series' primary production staff included Yoshiaki Okumura as series director and Natsuko Takahashi as scriptwriter; the cakes and pastries depicted in the series were designed by pastry chef Toshihiko Yoroizuka.
 The series' theme song "Life Goes On (Chemistry song)|Life Goes On" was written and performed by the band Chemistry.
 In North America, the series was licensed by Nozomi Entertainment, which released Antique Bakery on DVD on April 5, 2011.